j-afarian/blog/_drafts/games-that-take-you-back-to-your-childhood.md

 categories: Gaming
 tags: [Gaming, MMORPG, Games, Online, Childhood, Nostalgia]
 ---
 In no particular order, I present to you: "5 online games that take you back to your childhood".
-So without further ado, let the nostalgia begin!
+So without further ado, let the nostalgia begin :) !

 ### 1. Neopets
 The website where we all learned to gamble on Poogle races, buy and sell stocks, code guild, shop, and user lookup layouts in crude HTML & CSS, and lied about our ages because if we weren't 13+ we couldn't access the chat boards without our parents *faxing* a signed permission form to The Neopets Team!